David-Way/david-way.github.io/content/blog/test-ids-test-me/test-id-test-me.md

 publish: true
 date: 2025-12-09
 tags:
-  - end to end testing
+  - e2e testing
   - testing library
   - a11y
 ---

-Test IDs provide a quick convenience for testers but no broader value to the product while they slowly become a net detriment to many other contributors to, and qualities of, a project.
+Test IDs provide a quick convenience for testers but no broader value to the product while they slowly become a net detriment to many other contributors to, and qualities of a project.

 The purpose of attaching test IDs to your UI is to make e2e testing easier, less fragile, and occasionally when swimming in `div` soup, to make it possible in the first place.
 A worthy endeavour, but the cost of relying heavily on this technique is that test IDs quickly become another implementation detail, an overhead and a friction that ultimately erodes the perception of code quality by giving a false perception of test robustness and UI fragility when the opposite can as easily be the case.